 Noises that emulate the soothing sounds we hear in nature bring a sense of peace—so we can let go and de-stress.

-Blue and violet may be helpful in treating tinnitus and orange in relieving symptoms of depression.
+Both Blue and Violet Noise may be helpful in treating Tinnitus.
+Orange Noise is useful in relieving symptoms of depression.

 Lastly, we have Black Noise with a spectral density of zero at each frequency—which results in what’s popularly called “the sound of silence…” something we can all use now and then.